Technical Guide for API Partners

 Get full location details for the requested location references

-- Location details include the name of the location, the street address, and the longitude/latitude coordinates of the location.
-These locations are not to be confused with destinations.
+- Location details returned in /locations/bulk include the name of the location, the street address, and the longitude/latitude coordinates of the location.
+The locations are not to be confused with destinations retrieved with the /v1/taxonomy/destinations endpoint.

-- Locations detail can be used to highlight pickup/drop off points, to build itineraries, or even overlay locations on a map to help provide additional context to what a traveler can expect on the tour.
+- Locations details can be used to highlight pickup/drop off points or meeting point locations, to build itineraries, or even overlay locations on a map to help provide additional context to what a traveler can expect on the tour.

-- Travelers can also provide special pickup points when filling out booking questions.
-This endpoint can be used to provide those locations to travelers through a drop down list.
-Otherwise, travelers can specify custom pickup info through a plain text field.
+- This endpoint can be used to provide pickup locations to travelers through a drop-down list.
+In addition to that, travelers can specify custom pickup info through a plain text field (when a custom pickup location is supported based on the value returned in the “allowCustomTravelerPickup” field).

 Example of a structured itinerary with a map overlay